Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Step 4: Visit the apartment

 The landlord will invite you to visit the apartment (the *Besichtigung*).
+It might be a private visit (just you), or an open visit (many other people).

 You can usually apply for the apartment during your visit.

 ### What to bring to the visit